Many thanks to Gordon Cherry for publishing this early work. Audrey Morrison premiered it at the 1991 International Trombone Association.

 Corpus Christi Symphony Orchestra, Maestro Hector Guzman, premieres Schramm's Fanfare for the Dance in the 2023-2024 season.

-Schramm new work for Duo Amie, Julie Reimann and Elysses Kuan, for cello and piano, premiere TBA.
+Duo Amie, Julie Reimann and Elysses Kuan, will premiere a new work for for cello and piano, premiere TBA.

 The 2021 Music by Women Festival included Carly Johnson performing Schramm's Suite for Flugelhorn.

 Drew Ziemba performed Arrays of Light at Boise Symphony Season Opening Gala, September 2019.

 Ricardo Odriozola performed Fantasia and Dances for Solo Violin in Bergen Norway, Februrary 12, 2018.